 A Practical Guide to CRISPR-Mediated Gene Tagging with a Bioluminescent Peptide

-CRISPR-Cas9 technology creates double-strand breaks (DSBs) at almost any genomic location of interest.
+Using CRISPR-Cas9 technology, double-strand break (DSBs) can be created at almost any genomic location of interest.
 Following the DSB, cellular repair machinery can either undergo non-homologous end joining (NHEJ) creating knockouts, or, if a donor DNA template is provided, the cell can undergo homology directed repair (HDR) to knock-in a precise modification or insertion.
 Often researchers may want to knock-in a tag sequence, enabling further study of protein biology under endogenous regulatory conditions.
-Compared to ectopic expression of a tagged protein, endogenous locus expression eliminates artifacts of overexpression, mislocalization and aberrant signaling to provide a better understanding of native protein biology.
-Many existing protein tags are large, which makes CRISPR-mediated knock-in inefficient.
-Antibody-based detection methods and low sensitivity make many protein tags undesirable for use as endogenous tags.
-We recently developed the HiBiT bioluminescent protein tagging system, which provides a tagging option that is amenable to CRISPR-mediated gene tagging.
-The HiBiT tagging system contains a tag of only 11 amino acids with great sensitivity rendering simple antibody-free protein detection.
-In this webinar, we will demonstrate an efficient method for CRISPR-mediated HiBiT tagging that requires no molecular cloning steps so that you can progress from gene editing to assaying endogenous biology in as little as 24 hours.
+Compared to ectopic expression of a tagged protein, endogenous locus expression will eliminate overexpression artifacts, mislocalization and aberrant signaling, providing a better understanding of native protein biology.
+However, many existing protein tags are large making CRISPR-mediated knock-in an inefficient process.
+In addition antibody-based detection methods and low sensitivity make many protein tags undesirable for use as endogenous tags.
+Recently, the HiBiT bioluminescent protein tagging system was developed, providing a tagging option that is amenable to CRISPR-mediated gene tagging due to the small 11 amino acid tag size, great sensitivity and simple antibody-free detection methods.
+In this webinar, we will walk you through a simple and efficient method for CRISPR-mediated HiBiT tagging that requires no molecular cloning steps, taking you from gene editing to assaying endogenous biology in as little as 24 hours.